muhammadsamiirshad/Index-Recommendation-System/README.md

 ## 👥 Project Contributors

-This project was developed by the Database Management Team (2023-cs-656,666,678) as part of the Advanced Database Management System course.
+This project was developed by Muhammad Sami as part of the Advanced Database Management System course.

 ## 📄 License